Psychology About the Department

 We know most of our candidates prefer face to face, hands on learning, especially in our undergraduate programs, so we’re continuing to invest in our physical spaces.
 Our two primary classrooms and lab, where undergraduates take many of their courses, had a complete renovation recently, and shortly our remaining spaces will be renovated.
 Part of that includes our rat lab, one of the few in the country to which every major has access starting their first year.
 How will you do in our Rat Rodeo?

 At Emporia State, good teaching is highly valued, and the department's faculty have won numerous university, state, and national teaching awards.
 However, they are also productive scholars with research interests encompassing a wealth of topics and leaders of a variety of organizations.
-The past and current faculty come from throughout the United States and have doctorates from Texas A&M University, University of Toledo, Oklahoma State University, University of Kansas, University of North Texas, University of Nevada, Florida State University, Kansas State University, University of Arkansas, Louisiana State University, Rutgers University, Union Institute, University of Memphis, and Columbia University.
+The past and current faculty come from throughout the United States and have doctorates from Texas A&M University, University of Toledo, Oklahoma State University, University of Kansas, Pennsylvania State University, University of North Texas, University of Nevada, Florida State University, Kansas State University, University of Arkansas, Louisiana State University, Rutgers University, Union Institute, University of Memphis, and Columbia University.

 Our student organizations plan programming and activities to foster professional growth.
 This includes Psi Chi, the national honor society in psychology, as well as Psychology Club, and the School Psychology Student Society (SPSS).
 These groups sponsor travel to state, regional and national conventions including the Association for Psychological and Educational Research in Kansas, Great Plains Students' Psychology Convention, Southwestern Psychological Association, American Psychological Association, and the National Association of School Psychologists.